“Skin loving ingredients. No Harsh Chemicals” is the strap line for Simple skincare’s recent TV advert.

 From their website Simple skincare is owned by Unilever, a multinational company who also own Persil, Vaseline, Radox and Lynx to name a few.

 They launched Simple skincare in 1960 with the first UK perfume and colour free soap bar.
 If you were old enough you’ll remember the amber soap bar in the brown and white packaging.
-And the advert where they sprayed the lilly flower to show the purity of the product.
+And the advert where they sprayed the lily flower to show the purity of the product.

 In 1999 they moved away from soap into skincare, and now deem themselves soap free.